nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
 * All attributes can be searched, by specifying the prefix before the keyword.
 * Partial matching can be done for all attributes except Tutorial ID and Role e.g. for name, Han will match Hans.
+* Partial matching is performed from the first letter of each value, i.e. `find n/o` will return Charlotte Oliveiro since Oliveiro starts with 'o', but will not return Alex Yeoh or Roy Balakrishnan since they do not contain values starting with the specified key.
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`